Over the last two lessons, we've learned the basics of how arrays work, the

 originalArray isn't being modified when we call

 Array.prototype.concat() on it.
-This method returns a new array.
+This method returns a new array, which is what all non-destructive methods do.
 The value of this new array is the original array plus the arguments passed into

 Array.prototype.concat().
 In this case, it's doing the same thing as if we just used